Barrow Speedway (Holker Street)

 Ian Hindle

-As a Newcastle fan I feel an affinity with Barrow as their closure in 1974 meant Tom and Joe Owen coming to Newcastle.
+As a Newcastle fan I feel an affinity with Barrow as their closure in 1974 meant Tom and Joe Owen were available to ride for Newcastle.
+Long time Newcastle born diamond Mike Watkin also rode for Barrow.

-In 1972 Barrow were known as the "Happy Faces" which makes them candidates for the oddest names in speedway award.
-Other candidates are Liverpool "Chads" and Yarmouth "Bloaters".
+In 1972 Barrow were known as the "Happy Faces" which makes them candidates for the oddest name in speedway award.
+Other candidates are Liverpool "Chads" California in England "Poppies" and Yarmouth "Bloaters".

 Home